elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/ingress.md

 alwaysopen: true
 ---

-In this example we will expose a simple web service using Let's Encrypt staging certificates.
+In this example we will expose a simple web service using Let's Encrypt certificates.
 We will do the following:

 * Create a *namespace* called `my-web-service`
 * Create an *Issuer* that configures *cert manager* for our namespace